Foundation / Corporation

-The mission of the Wellborn Ecology Fund is to support experientially-oriented, place-based, ecology-education programs that focus on the people and communities of the Upper Valley.
-These programs should provide Upper Valley residents with the knowledge, experience, skills, and understanding to make informed decisions and take useful actions aimed at protecting and sustaining the natural systems of the region.
+The mission of the Wellborn Ecology Fund is to support experientially-oriented, place-based ecology-education programs that focus on the people and communities of the Upper Valley.
+These programs should provide Upper Valley residents with the knowledge, experience, skills, and understanding necessary to make informed decisions to take useful actions aimed at protecting and sustaining the natural systems of the region.

 -People of all ages, backgrounds, and abilities can learn about the natural systems of the Upper Valley and the impact of human activity on those systems.

--All residents have ready access to nature—to learn about and enjoy the landscape and natural systems.
+-All residents have ready access to nature—to learn about and enjoy the Upper Valley’s incredible landscape and natural systems.

 -There is a growing network of individuals, organizations, and communities working to promote and implement access to nature and ecology education.